mahoney1/docs/animaltracking-tutorial.md

 `cd $HOME/dash/animaltracking/client`

-2. Do an NPM install of dependencies:
+2. Do an NPM install of dependencies and run a tsc build:

 `npm install`

+`npm run build`

 ### Step 2.
 Install packages for React Dashboard using Yarn